The Difference Between Simple Carbs and Complex CarbsOct 5, 2020

 Whether you love carbohydrates or choose to limit them, you need to know how to tell the difference between simple carbs and complex carbs.

-Simply put, complex carbs are usually whole foods that contain fiber; simple carbs contain added sugars but little to no fiber.
-Keep reading for the lowdown on simple carbs vs. complex carbs, why fiber matters, and the best carbs for a healthy diet.
+Keep reading for the lowdown on complex carbs vs. simple carbs, why fiber matters, and the best carbs for a healthy diet.

-First up, let’s define carbs: Carbohydrates are one of the three macronutrients — protein and fat being the others.
-Carbohydrates, or carbs for short, are a major source of energy for your body.
-The 2015–2020 Dietary Guidelines for Americans recommend that 45 to 65 percent of your total calorie intake should come from carbs.
+- Carbohydrates are one of the three macronutrients — protein and fat being the others.
+Carbohydrates, or carbs for short, are a significant source of energy for your body.

-There are two main types of carbohydrates: complex and simple — and we should be eating more of the former than the latter.
+When it comes to simple vs. complex carbs, we should be eating more of the former than the latter.
 Why should we eat more complex carbohydrates than simple carbohydrates?

 While these two classifications are not synonymous with “healthy” carbs and “unhealthy” carbs per se (more on that later), they are indicative of the chemical structure of these carbs and how easily your body breaks them down.

-Complex carbs provide fiber, vitamins, minerals, and phytochemicals, and they are plant-based.
+Complex carbs often provide fiber, vitamins, minerals, and phytochemicals, and they are plant-based.
+Most foods containing complex carbohydrates can be found in the perimeter of your grocery store where the fresh, whole foods are stocked.

 - Black beans